Written and Created by PaperCraftCentral Susan

 I hope everyone reading will join in on some of the PaperCraftCentral Creative Challenges and stretch your paper crafting skills.

 You can also go back over the older challenges and send in an entry for publication.
-I will always consider your entry for publication on PaperCraftCentral.com
+I will always consider your entry for publication on PaperCraftCentral.com if you enter any of my challenges.

 And if you need a little more inspiration, here is a tutorial from SplitCoastStampers showing the bleach being used as a stamping medium.

-This technique does not hurt your stamp rubber if you clean the bleach off and condition your stamping rubber straight after use.
+Please note: This technique does not hurt your stamp rubber if you clean the bleach off and condition your stamping rubber straight after use.
 I use Stampin' Mist from Stampin' Up! for that.

-If you have any ideas for how to challenge fellow crafters, do let me know on the Contact Me page, and if you want to be notified about future challenges, do subscribe to my monthly newsletter, Paper Twists.
+If you have any ideas for how to challenge fellow crafters, do let me know on the Contact Me page, and if you want to be notified about future challenges, do subscribe to my occasional newsletter, Paper Twists.

 New!
 Comments